A conviction where the defendant has been found guilty of the charges.

 Waiver of Jury

-The right to a jury trial is waived and the judge makes the decision of guilt or innocence.
+The right to a jury trial is waived, and the judge decides guilt or innocence.

-A wet signature is completed by the subject by signing the name in pen or pencil.
+The subject’s wet signature is completed by signing the name in pen or pencil, not an electric signature.

 These searches provide detailed information regarding the filing of an applicant’s prior Workers’ Compensation Claims and injuries.

-Classification of juveniles and young adults in the 18 to 25 year age group, these individuals are sometimes given special sentencing consideration for the purpose of rehabilitation, sometimes through education and counseling.
+Classification of juveniles and young adults in the 18 to 25 year age group is sometimes given special sentencing consideration for rehabilitation, sometimes through education and counseling.
 Some states restrict the use of these youthful offender “convictions” by employers.